Tinkering-Townsperson/nerf-light/README.md

 The TV show "Squid Game" introduces a verry deadly twist to this game: people now get shot to death if they fail in the game.
 This is exactly what we're trying to create.

-The camera tracks people and detects movements, the RPI generates an angle for a stepper motor to turn towards, and the stepper motor turns the gun.
-When the gun's in position, a beefy servo motor attached to the trigger will fire the (Nerf) gun (and kill the person :-[)
+The camera tracks people and detects movements.
+If a person is detected moving during red light, a beefy servo motor attached to the trigger will turn fire the (Nerf) gun (and kill the person :-[)

+We encountered a technical difficulty because apparently the most powerful motor is not powerful enough to move the gun... we pivoted from the original idea to make a linear red light green light.
+So how is it different from the original red light green light?

+1. No to (disgusting) friends
+   It cannot work with your friends.
+Why do you have friends anyway?
+What are you doing?
+Socialising?!
+Impossible!!!111!!!
+2. It's in a line.
+   Since the gun no longer moves, you have to move towards the gun while following a straight line.
+Discipline yourself!!!1111!!!!

+When the players reach the gun, they can press a button to end and win the game.

 **Why we built this**